 - Boat Ramp Construction at Fort Smallwood Park -

 Construction will be ongoing throughout 2015.
+The FISHING PIER and CEDAR PAVILION will be closed during the construction period.
 Please stay alert for any changes in vehicle traffic patterns.
 Sections of the park may be closed to the public during this period.
 We appreciate your patience.